alirezaniki/OBSTransformer/README.md

 Discription
 --

-**OBSTransformer** is a transfer-learned seismic phase picker for Ocean Bottom Seismometer (OBS) data adopted from the EqTransformer model.
+**OBSTransformer** is a transfer-learned seismic phase picker for Ocean Bottom Seismometer data (OBS) adopted from the EqTransformer model.
 **OBSTransformer** has been trained on an auto-labelled tectonically inclusive OBS dataset comprising ~36k earthquake and 25k noise samples.
-**OBSTransformer** is now integrated with the “hands-free” earthquake location workflow-[LOCFLOW](https://github.com/Dal-mzhang/LOC-FLOW).
+**OBSTransformer** is now integrated with the hands-free earthquake location workflow-[LOCFLOW](https://github.com/Dal-mzhang/LOC-FLOW).
 You can download the auto-labelled data via [this link](https://drive.google.com/uc?id=1J2LtLA067S6FeyS-lD1fEquBLEVVa_vC&export=download).
 Below snippet code demonstrates how to deal with the downloaded data:
 ```